 made an amphibious landings at Mauban / Atimonan

-After the surrender of U. S. Army General Jonathan Wainwright at Mariveles on the Bataan Peninsula, Luzon was occupied by the Japanese.
-By 1944 until early 1945, Luzon was within range of U. S. Navy carrier aircraft and U. S. Army Air Force (USAAF) bombers and fighter.
+the Japanese occupied Luzon.
+By 1944 until early 1945, Luzon was within range of U. S. Navy (USN) carrier aircraft and U. S. Army Air Force (USAAF) bombers and fighter.

 On January 9, 1945 American forces landed at Lingayen Gulf and began the liberation of Luzon advancing southward to liberate Manila while most Japanese forces withdrew into the mountains to the north.
 During February 1945, The Battle of Manila was urban combat between entrenched Japanese defenders often using civilians as shields against the liberating U. S. Army.